The Last Supper:

 We cannot see Jesus, but if you love Him, He is with you wherever you go.

 Jesus is the Son of God and loves us all very dearly, and died to

-take the punishment for all the wrong things we have done.
+take the punishment for all the sins and wrong things we have done.

-your Saviour and Best Friend.
+your Best Friend and Saviour.
 And this means that you will go to

-Heaven when you die, and live with Jesus for ever and ever!
+Heaven when you die, and then live with Jesus for ever and ever!